mpatera2/JM/README.md

 After this, the FRED data set was ready to merge.

+**Election Data*
+Within the file, you are able to find cleaned presidential data from "extract_election_data.ipynb" within the "Clean Election Data" folder.This section below  details the data cleaning steps taken prior to analysis.

 ## Findings - Joy
 [~500 words] Description of any findings including numeric results and/or visualizations.
 ## Future work - either of us